-How easy and comfortable an iron is you use is vital to ensure ironing is not unnecessarily taxing.
+Easy to use?
+The overall comfort of a steam iron is vital to ensure ironing is not unnecessarily taxing.
 We’ve looked at several aspects that impact on the user.

 • Temperature Displays: LED display panels are a great way to check your heat settings at a quick glance when working on different fabrics.
-This is a great feature to help avoid accidentally scorching fabrics when switching between polyester, wool, or cotton.
-The Rowenta 9280, BLACK+DECKER and the Beautural are our favorites for this reason.
+This is a great feature to help avoid accidentally scorching fabrics with your iron when switching between polyester, wool, or cotton.
+The Rowenta 9280, Black Decker and the Beautural are our favorites for this reason.

 All the other irons rely on a more basic light system that either flash when it’s adjusting to the right temperature or shows a solid light when it’s ready.

-• Weight: The above irons are categorize as medium weight, the ideal ironing weight for easy ironing glide.
+• Weight: Each iron above is categorize as medium weight, the ideal ironing weight for easy ironing glide.
 They’re light enough to move around without your arm getting tired, but heavy enough so that you don’t need to apply excessive downforce to smooth out creases.

 • Grip: For the average-sized hand, the grip should feel natural and allow easy access to the buttons and dials.
 Adjusting the settings on dials or pushing buttons was especially easy on the Rowentas which have a very solid build quality, but on the cheaper budget irons, you can pick up that dials feel a bit lose.

 • Power Cord: Power cords vary between 6 and 12 feet, however, this makes little difference to the ironing experience.
 More importantly, is how the cord connects to the iron.
-Most modern steam irons use a multi-directional cord swivel which helped keep the cord out the way while ironing
+Most of these products use a multi-directional cord swivel which helped keep the cord out the way while ironing

-• Water Capacity: A larger water tank means less topping up.
-The Oliso wins in this category, followed by the Rowenta Steammaster and the BLACK+DECKER who have an impressive 12-ounce water tank capacity.
+• Water Capacity: A large water tank means less topping up.
+The Oliso iron wins in this category but is rarely in stock, followed by the Rowenta Steammaster and the Black Decker who have an impressively large water tank at 12-ounce capacity.

 Best Clothes Iron on a Budget

-Our best budget buy is the Beautural 1800 Watt Double Layer Ceramic Soleplate.
-It’s incredibly easy to use and has all the key features of the top performers.
-Although it doesn’t have the high-quality finish of the Rowentas or as powerful steam output, it’s a reliable machine that will get the job done well.
+Our best budget iron is the Beautural 1800 Watt Double Layer Soleplate.
+It’s incredibly easy to use and has all the key features of the top performers to leave you wrinkle free.
+Although this iron doesn’t have the high-quality finish of the Rowentas or as powerful steam creation, it’s a reliable machine that will get the job done well.